Introduction

 |

-del Ermita, a show cave (closed for much of the day).
-Footpaths led
+including Cueva del Ermita, a show cave (closed for much of the day).

-us to the ‘Cueva de las Moscas’, so named by us due to the large
+Footpaths led us to the ‘Cueva de las Moscas’, so named by us due

-number of winged insects clinging to the walls.
-It’s only about 15m
+to the large number of winged insects clinging to the walls.
+It’s

-unusually fractured surface limestone with almost desert-like flora.
+description – with unusually fractured surface limestone with almost

-One (or more) large shafts penetrate this providing access to the
+desert-like flora.
+One (or more) large shafts penetrate this providing

-Ojo Guareña; they are securely fenced off to prevent anyone falling
+access to the Ojo Guareña; they are securely fenced off to prevent

 Continuing to Cornejo we saw an interesting area with caves near